eliatra/opensearch-k8s-operator/docs/userguide/main.md

     pluginsList: ["repository-s3","https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/releases/download/1.3.0.0/prometheus-exporter-1.3.0.0.zip"]
 ```

-To install a plugin for opensearch dashboards add it to the list under `dashboards.pluginsList`:
+To install a plugin for OpenSearch dashboards add it to the list under `dashboards.pluginsList`:

 ```yaml
   dashboards: